POINTS TO PONDER

 "The person who despairs is beyond emotions of growth.
 In fact, if you can make a desperate person afraid, he or she will save him or herself.
 A desperate person in a house, about to take a bottle of pills, will run out and save themselves if that house catches fire."
 (11/19/95 - Y#2)

-"Gaston--he was a friend.
+"Gaston was a friend.
 He helped us after kraut-breath left.
 He later suffered from a form of anemia and those quacks bled him to cure it.

 "Gaston would sometimes pretend that he had been a peasant on our estate and that we were his sisters, so the Revolution left us alone.
 But in the end we had to live the truth of that story.
 Hey, you do what you do to survive.
 Where once we all danced with powdered wigs, then we scrubbed the same floors for the guests of the auberge.
-Our house became the inn.
 A small part of it was left untouched by the fires they set.
 But we dared never speak of any time we were not servants.

 "I am guiding and training and learning... and dancing and partying.
 I am training other guides in certain areas of my vast expertise (humility).
 And insights into diversity issues, how to help people find their own identities... hard for mixed people, like me.
 I teach.
 And how to make people feel welcome.